davidg-h/Daibl/assets/docs/Docker.md

 As running a docker container locally is pretty resource intense (especially on ram) you can define a .wslconfig file to [limit the VMs ressources](https://learn.microsoft.com/en-us/windows/wsl/wsl-config).

-#### <ins>Debug Docker Container</ins> TODO: Find better tutorial
+#### <ins>Debug Docker Container</ins>

 As a developer you need to debug code.
 For this reason debugging a docker container is necessary.
-Here is a [tutorial](https://www.youtube.com/watch?v=qCCj7qy72Bg ) on how to do it.
+Here is a [tutorial](https://www.youtube.com/watch?v=qCCj7qy72Bg ) on how to do it inside a container.

 #### <ins>Usefull commands:</ins>